TheCodedSelf/thecodedself.github.io/_posts/2017-10-30-Cuckoo-And-Code-Generation.md

 title: "Staying Sane with Cuckoo and Code Generation"
 ---

+**Please note** that this post won't go over the basics of Cuckoo, as the [README](https://github.com/Brightify/Cuckoo/blob/master/README.md) provides a great introduction to the library.
+{: .notice--info}

 Do you write unit tests?
 You should.
 Writing mocks for my tests seemed to be a lot easier in Objective-C. [OCMock](http://ocmock.org/) makes great use of Objective-C's dynamic nature and it makes mocking a breeze.
 However, the OCMock website has [this to say](http://ocmock.org/swift/):

 ![No mocking frameworks for Swift]({{ site.url }}/assets/images/Cuckoo/ocmock-swift-comment.png){: .align-center}